SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-sql-snowflake.md

 ![Aggregate definition](img/4-8-aggregate-definition.png)

 Within the **(1) Aggregate** tab define the following expressions on the **(2) Expressions** List.
-Most importantly, we create the `customers` column by counting customers using the `count(c_custkey)` expression.
+Most importantly, we create the `customers` column by counting customers using the `count(custkey)` expression.
 We also add two columns `name` and `nation_key`, that describe the selected location.
 Note, that to easily add columns you can simply click on them in the schema browser on the left side.

 Once the aggregation expressions are specified, we can consider grouping by a particular column.
-Switch to the Group By tab, and type in n_nationkey .
+Switch to the Group By tab, and type in `nationkey`.

 Finally, we **(3) Rename** our Gem to `count_customers` and **(4) Save** it.